Welcome to your Software Development course

 My name is Fiona Knight, and I am your course leader for Software Development.

-I am pleased that you have chosen to study at Staffordshire University, in the Department of Computing within the School of Digital, Technology, Innovation and Business.
+I am pleased that you have chosen to study at University of Staffordshire, in the Department of Computing within the School of Digital, Technology, Innovation and Business.
 I look forward to meeting you in your first week.
 You are of course welcome to contact me (f.l.knight@staffs.ac.uk) before then if you have any questions.

-Staffordshire University has nearly 60 years of experience delivering computing degree courses and our staff are enthusiastic, qualified professionals with commercial and/or research backgrounds.
+University of Staffordshire has nearly 60 years of experience delivering computing degree courses and our staff are enthusiastic, qualified professionals with with extensive commercial and research backgrounds.

 Please get in touch if there is anything that you are unsure of.